davidtay/magento-develop/README.md

 Development environment for Magento with dockers for M1 and M2

 ## Depends
 This repository requires that the Magento Docker project has started with Nginx Proxy, base PHP, MySQL and Redis and running.
-You will need to create your own PHP container based on the base PHP container.
-Create an image of the base PHP:
+You will need to create your own PHP container based on the base PHP container, image `magento/php`.
-`docker commit php mysite/php`

 ## Start
 Select either the m1 or m2 folder.
+Configure your container names and host in .env.
 In the `etc/nginx/conf.d/default.conf`, add your server name (i.e. "local.mysite.com").
-In the docker-compose.yml replace "local.mysite.com" with your server name.
 Create a `www` directory to install Magento to.
 Run `docker-compose up -d`.

 ## Composer
 Go here https://getcomposer.org/download/ and get the commands.
-Then log into your PHP container `docker exec -it mysite_php bash` and run the commands, for example:
+Then log into your PHP container `docker exec -it --user root mysite_php bash` and run the commands, for example:
 ```
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"
 php -r "if (hash_file('sha384', 'composer-setup.php') === '48e3236262b34d30969dca3c37281b3b4bbe3221bda826ac6a9a62d6444cdb0dcd0615698a5cbe587c3f0fe57a54d8f5') { echo 'Installer verified'; } else { echo 'Installer corrupt'; unlink('composer-setup.php'); } echo PHP_EOL;"